Outer space: Application

 View from International Space Station, showing the yellow-green airglow of Earth's ionosphere with the Milky Way in the background.

 Outer space has become an important element of global society.
 It provides multiple applications that are beneficial to the economy and scientific research.

 The placing of artificial satellites in Earth orbit has produced numerous benefits and has become the dominating sector of the space economy.
-They allow relay of long-range communications like television, provide a means of precise navigation, and permit direct monitoring of weather conditions and remote sensing of the Earth.
+They allow relay of long-range communications like television, provide a means of precise navigation, and permit direct monitoring of weather conditions and remote sensing of the Earth through Earth observation.
 The latter role serves a variety of purposes, including tracking soil moisture for agriculture, prediction of water outflow from seasonal snow packs, detection of diseases in plants and trees, and surveillance of military activities.
 They facilitate the discovery and monitoring of climate change influences.
 Satellites make use of the significantly reduced drag in space to stay in stable orbits, allowing them to efficiently span the whole globe, compared to for example stratospheric balloons or high-altitude platform stations, which have other benefits.

 The absence of air makes outer space an ideal location for astronomy at all wavelengths of the electromagnetic spectrum.
 This is evidenced by the pictures sent back by the Hubble Space Telescope, allowing light from more than 13 billion years ago—almost to the time of the Big Bang—to be observed.
 Not every location in space is ideal for a telescope.
 The interplanetary zodiacal dust emits a diffuse near-infrared radiation that can mask the emission of faint sources such as extrasolar planets.
 Moving an infrared telescope out past the dust increases its effectiveness.
 Likewise, a site like the Daedalus crater on the far side of the Moon could shield a radio telescope from the radio frequency interference that hampers Earth-based observations.